ivangeorgiew/ropework/README.md

   * `descr`: String that describes the data.
 Can be ommited.
 It is used to name functions and for better description in errors.
   * `data`: Any data which we error handle deeply.
-Arrays, functions and their arguments, objects and their methods, etc. Returns the error handled version.
+Arrays, functions and their arguments, objects and their methods, etc.
   * `onError`: Function that executes after the internal catch logic.
 Can be used to return a default value on error.
 Accepts arguments `(args, error)`, where `args` are the function arguments and `err` is the thrown Error.
 Additionaly, a method